 beagle grooming

-Beagles have short, dense coat that requires little grooming.
-However, routine brushing can help maintain their coat shiny and healthy by removing stray hair.
-When needed, bath them, but avoid doing so too regularly since this can dry up their skin.
+The dogs have a short, dense coat that requires little grooming.
+However, routine brushing can help keep their coat shiny and healthy by removing stray hair.
+When needed, bathe them, but avoid doing so too regularly since this can dry up their skin.

 beagle temperament